lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 The initial value of almost everything in the frontend world is a plain object.

-You're passing a PHP variable from a blade file to a VueJs component using `json_encode`?
+You're passing a PHP variable from a blade file to a VueJs component using `json_encode`.
 You end up with a plain object as a props.

-You're retrieving some data from your Http service using a JSON API?
+You're retrieving some data from your Http service using a JSON API.
 Your response payload is a plain object.

 We have to accept what we receive from the external world and that's fine but no one said we couldn't transform it into something more practical.